-Students may graduate at the end of Fall Semester, Spring Semester, Summer Session, or either technical summer block.
+Students may graduate at the end of any term.
 The commencement ceremony is held once each year in May.
-Students eligible to participate in commencement are marticulating (degree-seeking) graduates from the previous fall, the current spring, and the following summer.
+Students eligible to participate in commencement are graduates from the previous fall or students who plan to graduate in the current spring or summer.

-All students expecting to graduate must complete an Application for Graduation with the Registrar's Office whether or not they plan to participate in commencement.
-Suggested application dates for graduation are November 1 for Spring Semester, April 1 for Summer Session, or May 1 for Fall Semester.
+A student must submit an Application for Graduation with the Registrar's Office whether or not they plan to participate in commencement.
+Suggested application dates for graduation are November 1 for spring semester, April 1 for summer session, or May 1 for fall semester.
 Applications filed after the suggested dates will be accepted.
 However, early filing enables the Registrar's Office to evaluate a student's transcript and determine any course deficiencies in the program of study prior to the student's final semester of enrollment.
 A diploma will not be issued if a student has not fulfilled all financial obligations to the college.
-Only one Associate of Arts or Associate of Science degree will be granted to each student.
+Only one associate of arts or associate of science degree will be granted to each student.